QSong-github/HECLIP/README.md

 # HECLIP

-This code is prepared for **"HEClip: An Advanced CLIP-based model for Gene Expression Prediction from Histology Images"**.
+This code is prepared for **"HECLIP: An Advanced CLIP-based model for Gene Expression Prediction from Histology Images"**.

 ## Overview